My illusion with the American Dream

 These demons or what Carl Jung called “shadows” will manifest as stress, anxiety or depression, a struggle to achieve better results at work or at home, obsessive behaviors or thoughts, repetitive patterns in behaviors or relationships, lack of motivation, disease, etc.

-On this journey, I drew a healing roadmap that I believe anyone can benefit from.
+On this journey of overcoming my shadows, I drew a healing roadmap that I believe anyone can benefit from.

 Roadmap for healing your shadows